 In the above code,

-5. ExpressionAttributeValues - It contains a new value we want to set up for the attribute.
+5. `ExpressionAttributeValues` contains a new value we want to set up for the attribute.

-When we run this function, we see that our user’s name has been updated in the DynamoDB table.
+When we run this function, we can see that name of our user has been updated in the DynamoDB table.

 DynamoDB table item after attribute update